irinayu360/irinayu.github.io/_posts/2019-03-29-Install-TensorFlow-GPU-by-Anaconda(conda install tensorflow-gpu).md

 ---

 Word2vec is a technique for natural language processing to learn word embeddings using neural network.
+---

-What is the purpose of word2vec?
+## What is the purpose of word2vec?
 The purpose and usefulness of word2vec is to group the vectors of similar words together in vector space.
 That is, it detects similarities mathematically.
----

-## Install Anaconda
->[Anaconda](https://www.anaconda.com/) is a free and open-source distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
+Word2vec creates embedding vectors that are distributed numerical representations of word features such as the context of individual words.
+The idea is a word could be intuitively represented by its context.
+As an old saying once said, a man is known by the company he/she keeps, same goes the word.

+The big advantage of word2vec over TF-IDF is it retains the semantic meaning of different words in a document.
+The context information is not lost.

 **You can download anaconda [here](https://www.anaconda.com/distribution/#download-section).**